paguerre3/kubeops/README.md

 **NOTE**
 > <code>kubectl get pod --watch</code> to observe progress of pod creation
 - 3=create InternalService so other commponents can talk "internally" to mongodb, like mongoexpress.
+Recommendation is to place InternalService into the same yamel of the Deployment as they usually belong together, i.e. rename <code>mongo-deployment-yml</code> to <code>mongo.yml</code>, e.g. [mongo Deployment + InternalService](https://github.com/paguerre3/kubeops/blob/main/mongo.yml) and execution <pre><code> kubectl apply -f .\mongo.yml deployment.apps/mongodb-deployment unchanged --> deployment haven't been changed, only Service was added service/mongodb-service created</code></pre>

+**NOTE**
+> <code>kubectl get all | grep mongodb</code> to filter output results by "mongodb" in unix like OOSS. <code>kubectl get all -o wide</code> to show more details including IPs
+-